vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/_index.md

 ---

-An in-memory database powered by Apache Geode.
+An in-memory database.
 Scale your data services on demand to support high-performance, real-time apps.